harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 Wasabi coinjoin implementation [announcing][news102 wasabi] a protocol named Wabisabi that should allow trustless server-coordinated coinjoins with arbitrary output values.
-This makes it easier to use coordinated coinjoins for sending payments either between participants in the coinjoin or to non-participants.
+This makes it easier to use coordinated coinjoins to send payments, either between participants in the coinjoin or to non-participants.
 Wasabi developers worked on implementing the protocol during the remainder of the year.